Request a Free Consultation

 TRO in New Jersey

 After the determination of the plaintiff’s eligibility, the court judge or domestic violence hearing officer will review the case and order the TRO.
-Our Middlesex County divorce attorneys can help you navigate the New Jersey legal system and uphold your rights throughout the process.
+Our New Jersey restraining order attorneys can help you navigate the New Jersey legal system and uphold your rights throughout the process.

 After the TRO is issued, the police will serve it on the defendant, who will also be notified of the date of the hearing.
 This is usually set for 10 days after the TRO is issued.
 The police will also confiscate all firearms in the defendant’s possession, and will require the defendant to avoid contacting or interacting with the plaintiff.